 The games at Alva have survived at a time when many other similar gatherings locally have perished.
 No more will the crowds roar home the runners at Sauchie or Alloa games just a few miles south of here.
 Times have not always been good for Alva.
 The complete loss of the woollen mills and light engineering in the area not only robbed many local people of their main source of income, it also deprived the games of invaluable support in the form of sponsorship and patronage.
 It has been many years since the entrance fee alone was capable of sustaining the level of expense involved in running the games.

 Rainy days are all too possible in Scotland’s temperate climate and nothing new if the records of a hundred years ago are to be believed since “just at close of competition, the roar of thunder could be heard crashing in the distance above the games”.
 Hopefully not today.
 An unsung consequence of the foot and mouth outbreak of 2001 was the cancellation of the hill races and the rains of 2002 would certainly have caused the first weather induced cancellation of the games were it not for the very timely intervention of the local fire service who gallantly pumped hundreds of gallons of water from the field.
 There were no records broken on the rain sodden ground that year!

 As you will see, Alva games have adapted to suit the times in which they operate.
 They have had to.
 In doing so, however, they have lost none of the objectives or ideals of the founders of this great event.
 The promotion of health.
 The vitality and excitement of good and fair competition.
 The production of a spectacle for all, competitor and spectator alike, local, national or international.
-Who can say if they will be here in another 150 years?
+They have been in existence for over 170 years.
+Who can say if they will be here in another 170?
 We can say, however, that they are entitled to be proud of their reputation as The Famous Alva Games.